 D-204-4: Replacement Service Authorizations

 The specifications in a service authorization (SA) may change during the delivery of services.
 When this is necessary, it is an after-the-fact replacement service authorization, which is referred to as a replacement SA.
-Replacement SAs must be issued on the same business day that the original SA is closed.
-If they are not issued on the same business day, they must be processed as a backdated SA.
-See D-204-2: Backdated Service Authorizations for additional information.
+Replacement SAs must be issued within five calendar days of the day on which the original SA was canceled or closed, and it is preferred that the new SA is issued before the one being replaced is canceled or closed.
+If the replacement SA is not issued within five calendar days of the day on which the original SA is canceled or closed, then the new SA must be approved and processed as a backdated SA per the requirements found in D-204-2: Backdated Service Authorizations.
+Example: An SA was issued to a vendor for a psychological evaluation.
+After the billing was received, it was discovered that the SA should have been issued for a neuropsychological.

-For documentation requirements for replacement service authorizations, refer to VRSM E-300: Case Notes Requirements – After-the-Fact Replacement SA (Word).
+For documentation requirements for replacement SAs, refer to VRSM E-300: Case Notes Requirements – After-the-Fact Replacement SA (Word).

 If a change is needed to services that are delivered by the same vendor (for example, if a change is needed to the MAPS codes), and approval by the VR Manager or state medical director was required on the initial SA, the same approvals must be obtained before issuing the replacement SA.

 If a change is needed to services that are delivered by the same vendor (for example, if a change is needed to the MAPS codes), and approval was not required for the original SA or the new SA, then no additional approval is required.

+If a change is needed to a vendor, contact the Unit Purchasing Specialist to update the vendor on the original SA.

 …